-Below, we examine some DTC post-click experiences to see what they did well to boost their conversion rate.
+Below, we examine some DTC post-click landing pages to see what they did well to boost their conversion rate.

 This Harry’s Gmail ad does a great job of drawing the eye with effective use of white space and color.
 The “Redeem Trial” button is highly clickable, and a high-quality close-up of the product stands center stage to showcase its design.

 When visitors click through, they’ll see this post-click page: